Rich Piana: Career

 Piana offered advice on how to use steroids for those he said were going to use them anyway.
 He said that when he was competing at the national level, he was taking 20 international units per day of Serostim, a synthetic form of human growth hormone, which would cost about $8,000 per month at ordinary prescription prices (although he was sometimes getting it for free or for about $2,000 through connections with people who had prescriptions for it to fight HIV infection).

 Piana quit bodybuilding competitions in his final years to spend his time as a YouTuber and businessman, with his nutrition product line called Rich Piana: 5% Nutrition.
 The meaning of "5%" in the name of the brand is that "5% represents the percentage of people that are out there actually doing whatever it takes to fulfill their dreams, to accomplish their goals, and to live the type of life they want to live".
 In his post-competition life, he promoted his brand and frequently spoke about the use of steroids and hormones and the associated consequences.
 He made appearances at fitness expos; in videos posted on YouTube, he gave advice about diet and fitness routines.
 He had 1.2 million followers on Instagram and hundreds of thousands of subscribers on YouTube.

 Personal life

 Piana was married twice.
 His first marriage ended in divorce after he had an affair.
 He then had a longstanding on-again, off-again relationship with American fitness model Chanel Jansen.
 He married Icelandic bodybuilder Sara Heimisdóttir in 2015.
-They separated in 2016 and he later accused her of using him to qualify for a U.S. green card and stealing money from him.
-Their marriage was annulled for having occurred under false pretenses, and he resumed his relationship with Jansen, who was his partner at the time of his death.
-Piana reportedly also had a struggle with opiate addiction at some point, according to Jansen.
+They separated in 2016, and he later accused her of using him to qualify for a U.S. green card and stealing money from him.
+Their marriage was annulled for having taken place under false pretenses, and he resumed his relationship with Jansen, who was his partner at the time of his death.
+Piana reportedly had a struggle with opiate addiction at some point, according to Jansen.